awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-abr-streaming-outputs.md

 1. In the **Output settings** pane, for **Name modifier**, enter a value\.

-   AWS Elemental MediaConvert appends the name modifier to the file names that it assigns to the files it creates for this output\.
+   MediaConvert appends the name modifier to the file names that it creates for this output\.
 Enter a name modifier that will make it easy to identify which files came from which output, such as `-captions-english`\.

 1. Specify your captions settings as follows: